Mark-Assessment/v-butcher-zombie-shooter-m2-2/README.md

 - #### Frequent Visitor Goals

   1. As a frequent visitor, I would like to change the theme/characters in the game.
-  2. As a returning visitor, I would like the option to save my score to a leaderboard, to see how well I score against others or to keep a log of my own score.
+  2. As a frequent visitor, I would like the option to save my score to a leaderboard, to see how well I score against others or to keep a log of my own score.

 ---